Rust-GPU/SPIRV-Tools/porting-plan.md

 - Landed an initial post-rewrite dead-code elimination pass for arithmetic/constant ids (module-wide), preserving block roots for observability while pruning unused temporaries/constants.
 - Added a function-level arithmetic optimizer path (global e-graph stream) that rewrites multi-block arithmetic when IDs can be mapped back to their original blocks; guarded to fall back to per-block optimization on any mismatch.
 - Added a topo-sorted multi-block arithmetic extractor so the global e-graph path respects SSA dependencies across blocks while keeping block-local rebuilds aligned with original ids.
+- Added translation/rebuild tests to ensure the global arithmetic path preserves original ids/types, and wired the multi-block path to translate→optimize→rebuild while still retaining the per-block fallback.

 ## Upcoming Milestone: Optimizer CLI/FFI Integration
 - Expose the Rust arithmetic optimizer through CLI/FFI entry points with a flag/env toggle and a documented C++ fallback.